openenergymonitor/guide/README.markdown

 [![Build Status](https://travis-ci.org/openenergymonitor/guide.svg?branch=master)](https://travis-ci.org/openenergymonitor/guide)

-A clean responsive user guide website for OpenEnergyMonitor
+A clean responsive user guide website for OpenEnergyMonitor.

 Using all the shiny new toys: powered by Jekyll and the Oscalite theme.
 Hosted by GitHub and served over SSL/TSL by CloudFlare.